moov-io/ach/README.md

 # moov-io/ach
 Moov's mission is to give developers an easy way to create and integrate bank processing into their own software products.
 Our open source projects are each focused on solving a single responsibility in financial services and designed around performance, scalability, and ease of use.

-ACH implements a reader, writer, and validator for Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) files.
+ACH implements a reader, writer, and validator for Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) files following the Nacha standards.
 ACH is the primary method of electronic money movement throughout the United States.
 The HTTP server is available in a [Docker image](#docker) and the Go package `github.com/moov-io/ach` is available.

 If you're looking for an event driven ACH engine for uploading/downloading files and operations we have built [moov-io/achgateway](https://github.com/moov-io/achgateway) and run it in production.
 Our article [How and When to use the Moov ACH Library](https://moov.io/blog/education/how-and-when-to-use-the-moov-ach-library/) will help to generate ACH files for upload to your ODFI.